Neuhausen Rheinfall railway station

 Neuhausen Rheinfall (Bahnhof Neuhausen Rheinfall) is a railway station in Neuhausen am Rheinfall, in the Swiss canton of Schaffhausen.
-The station opened on 13 December 2015, principally to serve the tourist attraction of the Rhine Falls, from which it takes its name.
+The station opened on 13 December 2015, principally to serve the tourist attraction of the Rhine Falls (Rheinfall), from which it takes its name.
 It is linked by a combination of bridges and elevators to the bank of the River Rhine, just below the waterfall.

 Neuhausen Rheinfall station is one of two stations intended to serve the Rhine Falls, the other being on the opposite bank of the river (below Laufen Castle).

 Location

-The station is located on the Eglisau to Neuhausen line of the Swiss Federal Railways (SBB) that crosses the international border twice on its route between the Swiss cantons of Zürich and Schaffhausen.
-The station is operated by the SBB and is an intermediate stop on the Zürich S-Bahn line S9 between Zürich and Schaffhausen, and the Schaffhausen S-Bahn between Jestetten and Schaffhausen.
+The station is located on the Eglisau to Neuhausen line of the Swiss Federal Railways (SBB) that crosses the international border twice on its route between the Swiss cantons of Zurich and Schaffhausen.
+The station is operated by the SBB and is an intermediate stop on the Zurich S-Bahn line S9 between Zürich and Schaffhausen, and the Schaffhausen S-Bahn between Jestetten and Schaffhausen.
 Both lines operate hourly for most of the day, combining to provide a half-hourly service to and from Schaffhausen.